nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Serialisation and Inflation

 `Tag` serialisation and inflation is handled by the `Storage` component.
-The current implementation extends the existing method from `JsonSerializableAddressBook` to read a list of tag names from the JSON file and saving them as its own JSON file.
+The current implementation augments the existing method from `JsonSerializableAddressBook` through the addition of reading a list of tag names from the JSON file and saving them.

 #### Serialisation of Tags